Lolistone/Lolistone/README.md

 - 👋 Hi, I’m @Lolistone (Lorenzo Martinelli)
-- 👀 I’m interested in maths and computing.
+- 👀 I’m interested in maths and cs.
 - 🌱 I’m currently studying mathematics at the University of Buenos Aires, Faculty of Exact and Natural Sciences.
 - 📫 How to reach me martinelli.lorenzo12@gmail.com